salvdevlops/ActiveDirectoryLab/README.md

 ## Step 3: Enable Remote Management

 Remote management is important for servers so you can manage them without logging in directly — you can administer the server from any computer on the network.
-This also mirrors real-world practice.

 To enable it, open **Server Manager**, click **Local Server** in the left-hand pane, and confirm Remote Management is enabled.